aladds/OFO_Lock/README.md

 On the PCB are connectors for the St-LinkV2 debugger - SWCLK and SWDIO - you just need to connect these to your debugger, along with GND and 3.3v power - remember the battery lead?
 Connect that there.

 Then load up openocd on your PC.
-At this point, if you’re keen, you can do something like <this - link to vulnerability> to download the old firmware to your machine for analysis.
-I’ve done that <here>.
+At this point, if you’re keen, you can do something like https://www.optiv.com/blog/automated-unlocking-nrf51-series-socs-nrfsec to download the old firmware to your machine for analysis.
+I’ve done that (manually) and it works - so I could restore this lock to factory settings if I wanted to.

-But I just did:
+But I just did this in openocd:

 nrf51 bulk_erase